AiCodeCraft/Angular-GPT/README.md

 # Angular-GPT

 Angular-GPT is a minimal Angular application designed to interact with GPT-based models.
 This application provides a simple interface to configure API settings, select models, and interact with the GPT models through a chat interface.
+> [!IMPORTANT]
-It is only a test application and is intended to demonstrate functionality; it is not meant for production use.
+> It is only a test application and is intended to demonstrate functionality; it is not meant for production use.

 ## Table of Contents
 - [Features](#features)